Writing a Staff Position DescriptionPosition descriptions are

 as well as current duties and responsibilities of the

 position.
-Job duty statements typically contain two parts: the Task and the Purpose, as shown below:
+Job duty statements typically contain two parts: the Task and the Purpose.
+Examples of the beginning of such statements are shown below:

 Compile enrollment data